SeaSkyThe/SpruceID-TakeHomeAssignment/README.md

 Its strange to send the public key in the payload, in a real world I would assume that the verifier would already have the public key, but for the sake of this assignment, I decided to send it to make it easier.

+Also, generating a new key pair every time is not ideal, I'm doing like that to keep everything in memory, again for simplicity.